 How to Use This Template Well

 Keep it to one page.
-Leadership attention is finite.
+Leadership attention is limited.
 A longer report does not communicate more.
 It dilutes the most important information in a pile of less important information.
 If you need to include supporting data, put it in an appendix and reference it from the main page.
 The main page stays one page.